brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Workarounds for Not Having a Support

 Some races, such as Aasimar and Bugbear, have support features.
-The Healer feat allows a character to heal an ally using a Healer's Kit, which has broad uses, but is really useful to the Thief Rogue (who can use an item as a bonus action), allowing them to be combat medics.
+The Healer feat allows a character to heal an ally using a Healer's Kit, which has broad uses but is really useful to the Thief Rogue (who can use an item as a bonus action), allowing them to be combat medics.
 Additionally, characters with high Athletics scores can grapple and shove opponents to grant advantage to their allies on melee attacks (but not ranged attacks).
 Feats like Shield Master allow you to shove as a bonus action, making it easier to fit into play.
 The Crusher feat also gives allies advantage on attacks whenever you make a critical hit on an opponent, which isn't exactly reliable, but can be a nice bonus if you have a character that focuses on critical hits like a Barbarian or Champion Fighter.

 ### <a name="BattleRoles-Tank"></a>Tank